sortileges/iw4mods/clantags/README.md

 <h1 align="center">[clantags]</h1>
 <h3 align="center">Pseudo clantag mod for PC MW2 clients</h3>
 <p align="center">(This is a GSC/.MENU mod.
-This doesn't use the "real" clantag using the usual player's stats table.)</p>
+This doesn't use the "real" clantag using the player's stats table.)</p>
 <br><br><img src="https://i.gyazo.com/ddd22fd42d9dd9a071fd9bf17aac8a82.gif" width="300px" align="right">

-The clantag needs to be in your name, and the mod will cut the tag and use it as a clantag for you.
+The clantag needs to be in your name.
+The mod will cut the tag and use it as a clantag for you.

-For example, my name `[test]Sass` shows as shown in the gif image.
+For example, my name `[test]Sass` shows as in the gif image.

 The mod doesn't limit your clantag's length or characters.
 The only limitation you'll face is your entire name's length.